rblankley/mofo/README.md

 ### Scanning your first option chain

 After setting up a few basic filters you can scan single option chains by using TDA API > View Option Chain.
 The first time you lookup an equity it will take a little bit longer as it needs to fetch market history and fundamental data.
-You will also see a slight performance hit the first time you use it each day (though not nearly as bad as the first time you lookup an equity) as well because it will update this information.
+Furthermore, you will also see a slight performance hit the first time you use it each day (though not nearly as bad as the first time you lookup an equity) as well because it will update this information.

 ![Option Chains](./docs/optionchains.png?raw=true)